-Planning is the single most important step that impacts the success of a website project.
+Planning is the single most important step that impacts the success of a website design project.
 Unfortunately, it’s the one far too many businesses

 Don’t have time to read?
 Watch this short video summary for the highlights: